Living with a thatched roof: The pros and cons

 We’ve been living in our 400 year old thatched cottage for almost three years now, and, as it’s a relatively rare roof type for houses in the UK, feel like I can give a little insight into our experience so far.

-However, are they as magical to live with as they appear in a photograph?
+However, are thatched cottages as magical to live with as they appear in a photograph?

 As you can tell I’m no expert but these are the things we’ve observed whilst living here so far.
 We have yet to employ a master thatcher for any repairs as we’re holding off the cost for as long as possible, but no doubt when we do, I’ll have a lot more to share.
 So far it has been a positive experience (I absolutely LOVE how comfortable cool/warm and not damp the house is) but to say the thought of paying for the replacement and repairs of the roof doesn’t hang over us like a thundercloud on a stormy day is definitely an understatement!